The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has one real component

 \section{Hybrid components when elliptic curve has one real component}

 We now wish to study the case when the elliptic curve has only one real component, and so the Hessian, assumed smooth, has two components.
-Our objective will be to prove the analogous results to Proposition 2.1, Proposition 2.2 and Corollary 2.3 in this case, and in this way complete (via Proposition 1.7) the proof of Theorem 1.6, and hence prove the relevant part of our Main Theorem.
+Our objective will be to prove the analogous results to Proposition 2.1, Proposition 2.2 and Corollary 2.3 in this case, and in this way complete (via Proposition 1.9) the proof of Theorem 1.8, and hence prove the relevant part of our Theorem 0.2.

 The three hybrid components of the positive index cone are as described in Section 1.
 Recall that there are two special values for $k<1$ where changes occur, namely $k =0$ and $-2$.
-Away from these two values, we wish to describe the Steinian map $\alpha$.
+Away from these two values, we wish to describe the Steinerian map $\alpha$.

 If as before the inflexion points of the cubic (and hence of the Hessian) are denoted $B_1, B_2, B_3$, then the tangents there to the cubic $F$ (which we saw are just the asymptotes to the three affine branches) will be tangent to the Hessian at three distinct points $Q_1, Q_2, Q_3$.
-Having chosen one of the $B_i$ as the zero of the group law, the corresponding point $Q_i$ where the tangent to $F$ at $B_i$ is tangent to the Hessian is just one of the 2-torsion points of the Hessian.
-Moreover the second polar of $F$ with respect to each of these three points $B_i$ will be the tangent to the Hessian at the corresponding point $Q_i$.
+These lines may also be characterised as second polars of $F$ with respect to the $B_i$.
+Having chosen one of the $B_i$ as the zero of the group law, the corresponding point $Q_i$ where the tangent to $F$ at $B_i$ is tangent to the Hessian is just one of the real 2-torsion points of the Hessian.